rreusser/html-inject-meta/README.md

 }
 ```

-Given a minimal html input, it produces the output:
+and given a minimal html input, it produces the output:

 ```html
 <!doctype html>